Paul Harvey: Early life

-Harvey was born in Tulsa, Oklahoma, and was the son of a policeman who was killed by robbers in 1921.
+Harvey was born in Tulsa, Oklahoma on September 4, 1918, and was the son of a policeman who was killed by robbers in 1921.
 He made radio receivers as a young boy, and attended Tulsa Central High School, where he was two years ahead of future actor Tony Randall.
-Teacher Isabelle Ronan was "impressed by his voice."
+Teacher Isabelle Ronan was "impressed by his voice".
 On her recommendation, he started working at KVOO in Tulsa in 1933 helping to clean up when he was 14.
 He eventually was allowed to fill in on the air by reading commercials and the news.

 He continued working at KVOO while he attended the University of Tulsa, first as an announcer and later as a program director.
-He spent three years as a station manager for KFBI AM, now known as KFDI, a radio station that once had studios in Salina, Kansas.
+He spent three years as a station manager for KFBI AM (later KFDI), a Wichita, KS radio station that once had studios in Salina, Kansas.
 From there, he moved to a newscasting job at KOMA in Oklahoma City, and then to KXOK in St. Louis in 1938 where he was Director of Special Events and a roving reporter.

 Career

 World War II

-Harvey then moved to Hawaii to cover the US Navy as it concentrated its fleet in the Pacific.
-He was returning to the mainland from assignment after the Japanese attack on Pearl Harbor.
-He eventually enlisted in the US Army Air Forces, but served only from December 1943 to March 1944 resulting from a medical discharge.
+Harvey then moved to Hawaii to cover the U.S. Navy as it concentrated its fleet in the Pacific after the Japanese attack on Pearl Harbor.
+He eventually enlisted in the U.S. Army Air Forces but only served from December 1943 to March 1944 resulting from a medical discharge.
 He then moved to Chicago, where in June 1944, he began broadcasting from the ABC affiliate WENR.